IanK02/RISCV-CPU/README.md

 ## WIP
-This is my work to create a 32 bit RISCV CPU in my EE469 class at UW.
-Within the Lab1 and Lab2 directories the files that I have written are always called Lab1.sv and Lab2.sv.
-All other files were written by the EE469 teaching team for Winter Quarter 2025.
+This is my a pipelined, 5 cycle, 32 bit RISCV CPU.
+The Lab5 directory contains the latest version of my work.
+Within the Lab5 directories the files lab1.sv and lab5.sv are my own work, all other contents are supporting files used to test the CPU.
+These supporting files were not written by me and were written by [Professor Mark Oskin](https://homes.cs.washington.edu/~oskin/) and the Winter 2025 EE469 teaching team at UW.